 I-Incomplete.
-An Incomplete (I) indicates that the student's work is incomplete because of illness or unavoidable circumstances and not because of negligence or inferior performance.
-An I may be given when the instructor and the student agree to terms stated in an Incomplete Contract and signed by both.
-The I is given to a student and a contract is signed only when the major portion of the work for the course has been completed.
+An Incomplete (I) indicates that the student's work is incomplete because of illness or unavoidable circumstances and not because of negligence or inferior

+An I may be given when the instructor and the student agree to terms stated in an Incomplete Contract.
+The I is given to a student when the major portion of the work for the course has been completed.
 The contract states (1) the remaining work to be completed, (2) a plan with timelines for completion of the work, (3) the time limit, and (4) the grade the student will receive if the work is not completed by the agreed-upon time.
-The signed Incomplete Contract along with the grade sheet is to be filed in the Academic Records Office by the faculty member at the appropriate time.